lemoineat/pivotalzibot/README.md

 ### Story title

-Your story must be names `Bug 42: my story` where 42 is the bug on Bugzilla.
+Your story must be named `Bug 42: my story` where 42 is id off the bug on Bugzilla.

 ### Commments